MaximilianoAlarcon/WowDAO-Self-supervised-learning-SharpyAI/README.md

 "Are we alone in the universe?"

 It is one of the deepest human questions.
 As technology improves, we find new and more powerful ways to search for answers.
-The Listen team is part of the Search for Extraterrestrial Intelligence (SETI) and uses the largest steerable dish on the planet, the 100 meter diameter Green Bank Telescope.
-Like any SETI search, the motivation to communicate is also the biggest challenge.
+The motivation to communicate is also the biggest challenge.
 Human beings have built an enormous number of radio devices.
 It's hard to look for a faint alien transmission needle in the huge haystack of modern technology detections.

 <h1 align="left">
 <b>Project Description</b>